-If there is one building in Indiana that visibly embodies the meaning and symbolism our ancient Craft, it is the Scottish Rite Cathedral.
-Prominently situated in downtown Indianapolis, the Cathedral stand as a beacon for the people of central Indiana the Freemasonry is alive and well among them.
-The loss of the Cathedral – by whatever means – would be a devastating loss to the Indiana Freemasons.
+If there is one building in Indiana that visibly embodies the meaning and symbolism our ancient Craft, it is the Indianapolis Scottish Rite Cathedral.
+Prominently situated in downtown Indianapolis, the Cathedral stands as a beacon for the people of central Indiana that Freemasonry is alive and well among them.
+The loss of the Cathedral – by whatever means – would be a devastating loss to Indiana Freemasonry.

-Here is a Cathedral built to exemplify Masonry – where morals, virtue, and good citizenship are taught to and required of our members.
+Our Cathedral was built to exemplify Masonry – where morals, virtue, and good citizenship are taught to and required of our members.
 Tales and allegories from both ancient and contemporary experience exemplify time-honored messages of peace and goodwill.
-These are portrayed in beautifully staged plays of instruction – or degrees – that exhibit moral truths which can benefit anyone, and where history’s greatest role models are offered as examples of wisdom and strength.
+These are portrayed in beautifully staged plays of instruction – or degrees – that exhibit moral truths which can benefit everyone, and where history’s greatest role models are offered as examples of wisdom and strength.
 Individual moral growth and fellowship are the focus of Scottish Rite Freemasonry and the purpose of this building is to bring men together to find those qualities both in themselves, and in other, like-minded men and Freemasons.

-In this Cathedral a man is made to realize as never before that he is a Mason, a member of that great and noble institution if Freemasonry, that in every age and generation, has provided the leadership which has guided mankind on the long and painful journey from slavery to liberty, from ignorance, to knowledge, and from despair to hope.
+In this Cathedral a man is made to realize as never before that he is a Mason, a member of that great and noble institution of Freemasonry.
+In every age and generation Freemasonry has provided leadership that has guided mankind on the long and painful journey from slavery to liberty, from ignorance to knowledge, and from despair to hope.

 One of the most beautiful buildings in the world, the Scottish Rite Cathedral is a Tudor period Gothic structure that is replete with Masonic symbolism.
 Brilliantly colored art glass windows, richly carved woodwork, and ornately patterned ceilings combine to form an opulent blend of Masonic symbolism and supreme artistry.

 The symbolic essence of the Cathedral is exemplified by the exacting dimensions incorporated throughout the building’s design.
-Inspired by Christ’s time on earth, as well as the thirty-three degrees of Scottish Rite Masonry, the architect drafted a plan of using basic measurement of thirty-three feet of multiples thereof.
+Inspired by Christ’s time on earth, as well as the 33 degrees of Scottish Rite Masonry, the architect drafted a plan of using basic measurement of 33 feet in multiples thereof.